DashaLevchenko/Demo2/README.md

 Stroke -> Increases happiness.
 Decreases satiety.
 Heal -> Increases health.
 Decreases satiety, purity, happiness.

-# Automatic Actions:
-When the energy is below the lower_threshold, the pet will go to sleep.
-When the bowel is below the lower_threshold, the pet will poop Game over scenarios:
+# Game over scenarios:
 When the health is zero
+When the satiety is zero
 When the age reaches maximum age
 The user selects to quit